gridlocdev/lua-beginners-guide/README.md

 ## 1 - Data Types

-There are 5 basic types of data in Lua:
+There are 5 fundamental types of data in Lua:

 | Type | Example | Description |
 | --- | --- | --- |